Third Party Payment Processors: The Complete Small Business Guide

 - Account Stability Issues: Not going through the complete underwriting process before you start processing transactions means that your account isn’t as secure as an individual merchant account.

 - No Specified Processing Limits: With a full-service merchant account provider, you’ll be required to stay within maximum monthly processing limits and maximum transaction sizes.
-Third-party processors, unfortunately, tend not to specify what these limits are in advance.
+Unfortunately, third-party payment processors tend not to specify these limits in advance.

-- Limited Acceptance For Specialized Cards: Third-party processors generally don’t allow you to accept specialized cards such as SNAP/EBT cards or government-issued credit cards.
+- Limited Acceptance For Specialized Cards: Some third-party payment processors don’t allow you to accept specialized cards such as SNAP/EBT cards or government-issued credit cards.
 Debit cards are generally accepted, but you’ll pay much higher processing rates than you would under an interchange-plus pricing plan offered by a traditional merchant account provider.

-- Limited Hardware/Software Options: With a third-party processor, you’ll usually be limited to using just the hardware and software products that your processor offers – and these are often pretty generic.
+- Limited Hardware/Software Options: With a third-party payment processor, you’ll usually be limited to using only the hardware and software products that your processor offers—and these are often pretty generic.

 Risk Considerations For Third-Party Payment Processing

-Experiencing a sudden account hold, freeze, or termination (and learning how to avoid them) is a risk for any business that accepts credit cards.
-However, this risk is higher if you sign up with a third-party processor.
+Experiencing a sudden account hold, freeze, or termination is a risk for any business that accepts credit cards.
+However, this risk is higher if you sign up with a third-party payment processor.
 The reason this is so is that third-party processors typically allow you to sign up for an account and start processing transactions without first going through the extensive underwriting process required to establish a full-service merchant account.

 How can you avoid this situation?
 The truth is that there’s no 100%-effective solution that will eliminate the risk of a hold, freeze, or termination.
 However, the following best practices will minimize the chances that you’ll ever have to deal with this situation: